Afghanistan: a State in Disguise Under Tribal Monocracy

 “Alternative Political Arrangements”

 The Grand National Coalition of Afghanistan (GNCA) has not only emerged as an “alternative political arrangement” but also as the “antithesis” to the current “Afghan” tribal-monocracy.
-The inter-ethnic synchronization the GNCA members display as an opposition bloc, united in diversity, resembles Afghanistan’s fitness for “state-nation” political model like India, Switzerland, and Canada.
+The inter-ethnic synchronization the GNCA members display as an opposition bloc, united in diversity, resembles Afghanistan’s fitness for a “state-nation” political model like India, Switzerland, and Canada.

 In a “state-nation,” ethnic diversity is valued and accommodated as part of the state’s multiculturalism policies as opposed to the nation-state’s coercive push for forced homogenization on the basis of fascism and ethnonationalism ideologies, as happened in Italy, Spain and Germany a century ago.